Ekumen-OS/ros2_testing_workshop_roscon_es_25/modules/module_6/README.md

 For projects hosted on GitHub, the easiest and most popular way to implement CI is with **GitHub Actions**.

+> [!TIP]
+> **Use Pre-commit Hooks to Optimize Your Workflow**
+>
+> While **CI is the mandatory quality gate** for merging, it's often faster for developers to catch simple style errors **locally** before they push.
+Tools like **pre-commit hooks** (as discussed in Module 1) run fast checks like formatting locally, saving the developer time waiting for the CI pipeline to run just to fail on a style inconsistency.
+They complement the CI by ensuring your commits are clean and focused on functional changes.

 ### Introduction to GitHub Actions

 GitHub Actions is a CI/CD platform built directly into GitHub.
 Automation workflows are defined in a **YAML file** in a special directory in the repository: `.github/workflows/`.
 GitHub automatically detects these files and runs them based on a set of custom-defined rules or triggers, such as when code is pushed, a pull request is opened, or a scheduled job is due.